 - 1. Select Setup > Auto home.
 This will move the nozzle to the home position at the front left corner of the build plate, where the X, Y, and Z axis are set to 0,0,0. - 2.
 When the motors stop, select Setup > Disable motors.
 This will allow you to move the hot end of the extruder assembly (X axis) and build plate (Y axis) by hand. - a.
-Pro Tip: The Z axis motor is also disabled, and you don't want it to move at all.
+Pro Tip: The Z axis motor is also disabled, yet you don't want it to move at all.
 So you should handle the printer gently during the calibration process.
-Keep it on a flat surface and move the nozzle assembly carefully. - 3.
+Keep it on a flat surface and don't tip it while calibrating. - 3.
 For painter's tape print surfaces, slide a piece of copier paper between the nozzle and the build plate.
 For LokBuild print surfaces, first fold the paper in half to double its thickness, then slide it between the nozzle and build plate. - 4.
-Move the hot end (X axis) and build plate (Y axis) so that the nozzle is directly above the left corner adjustment knob under the bed.
-Adjust that knob until the paper slides with just a tiny bit of drag, then move the nozzle and repeat the process at the other three adjustment locations.
+Move the hot end (X axis) and build plate (Y axis) so that the nozzle is directly above the front right corner adjustment knob under the bed.
+Adjust that knob until the paper slides with just a tiny bit of drag, then move the nozzle and repeat the process at the other two adjustment locations.
+We recommend adjusting the knob on the front right first, then the back one on the right, then the one in the center of the left side.